traigysmantas/twitter-stream-aws-demo/README.md

   - StartStreamFunction - check if Stream is not running in DynamoDB and invokeProducerFunction
   - StopStreamFunction - check if Stream is running in DynamoDB and push SQS message to StreamCloseQueue to close stream.
   - GetTweetsFunction - retrieve tweets by keyword from DynamoDB table.
+  - GetTweetsStatisticsFunction - retrieve tweets by countr code from CloudWatch Metrics.
 - CloudWatch
-  - Two custom metrics are added to query tweets info by country/keyword.
+  - Three custom metrics are added to query tweets info by country/keyword.
  ## Limitations

  Project has several limitations: